Get insights into your deployments

 Time to Restore Service

-The average number of hours between the change in status to Degraded or Unhealthy after deployment, and back to Healthy.
+The average number of hours taken for the status to return to Healthy after changing to Degraded or Unhealthy.
 The X-axis charts the time based on the granularity, and the Y-axis charts the time in hours.
 The number shown on the top right is the average number of hours between the previous deployment and rollback for the same application.